Authentication

 let username = req.session.user;

-// check local token store for existing access_token
+// check local token store for existing access token

-if(_tokens.find((t) => t.username == username)){
+if(!refresh && _tokens.find((t) => t.username == username)){

 res.json({ access_token: _tokens.find((t) => t.username == username).access_token});